 She has participated in different capacities at the General Conference of The United Methodist Church at every General Conference from 1976 to the present with the exception of the 1988 General Conference when the death of her father precluded her from attending.
 In 1996 and 2004, she was the lead delegate from her annual conference to the General Conference.

 She is a graduate of the University of Texas at Pan American and Perkins School of Theology of Southern Methodist University.
 Both schools have honored her with their highest alumni recognitions.
 She is married to Thomas L. Spaniolo, a lawyer who specializes in immigration and criminal law.
-They have a daughter, Sofia T. Spaniolo-Carcaño, who is a student at Columbia College in Chicago, Illinois.
+They have a daughter, Sofia T. Spaniolo-Carcaño, who resides in Chicago, Illinois.

 James J. Kang, Director of Communications